animaux

 Les chiens et la baignade

-Some dogs love water and will dive into the first puddle they see.
-Others, on the contrary, are very afraid of it.
-In any case, the swimming pool can be a dangerous place for our furry friends.
-So what precautions should we take to avoid accidents?
+Some dogs love water and dive into the first puddle they see.
+Others, on the other hand, are terrified of it.
+In any case, the pool can be a dangerous place for our furry friends.
+So what precautions should you take to avoid accidents?

 Also, is the pool a safe place for dogs?
-Are there any risks for dogs who love swimming?
+Are there any risks for dogs who enjoy swimming?

-And for us… Is it healthy to swim with Fido?
-What do we need to know in terms of hygiene?
+And for us...
+Is it safe to swim with Fido?
+What do we need to know about hygiene?

 Finally, what are the risks for the swimming pool?
 What precautions should be taken?